 The hazard warning lights shall remain activated [unless deactivated manually] and the vehicle shall not move away after standstill without manual input.

 2.9.6.
-Reactivation of the system after the end of any minimum risk manoeuver shall only be possible after a new engine run cycle.
+Reactivation of the system after the end of any minimum risk manoeuver shall only be possible after each new engine start/run cycle, except when a new engine start/run cycle is performed automatically, e.g. by the operation of a stop/start system.

 2.10.
-Emergency Manoeuvre (as collision avoidance strategy)
+Emergency Manoeuvre (as collision mitigation strategy)

 2.10.1.
-Only if the activated system has detected that the vehicle is in unplanned, imminent danger to collide with e.g. another road user ahead or beside the vehicle and in case of insufficient lead time to transition the control back to the driver, an emergency manoeuvre shall be initiated automatically.
+An emergency manoeuvre shall be carried out only in the case of paragraph 2.5.6.

 2.10.2.
 This manoeuvre shall decelerate the vehicle up to its full braking performance if necessary and/or perform an automatic evasive manoeuvre, whichever is the most appropriate.

 During the evasive manoeuvre the ALKS vehicle shall not cross the lane marking [outer edge of the front tyre to outer edge of the lane marking]

 Homework OICA: draft provisions for evasive manoeuvre outside the lane